the-mvm/the-mvm.github.io/_posts/2024-01-02-A-generic-tensor-library-for-dotnet.md

 ## NetFabric.Numerics.Tensors

-In my ongoing work on the geometry library, I've chosen to use a `struct` approach for each geometry object, encapsulating the element values within.
-This differs from the conventional tensor definition, where each coordinate is typically represented by a separate tensor.
+In my ongoing work on the geometry library, I've used a object-oriented approach where each geometry object contains the coordinate values within.
+This differs from the conventional tensor usage, where each coordinate is typically represented by a separate tensor.
 Additionally, the library employs generic mathematics, utilizing generics to handle various element types.
 It's important to highlight that `System.Numerics.Tensors` is limited to exclusively supporting the `float` type.

 Due to these considerations, I've made the decision to develop my own open-source tensors library `NetFabric.Numerics.Tensors`, drawing inspiration from `System.Numerics.Tensors` but with some notable distinctions: